balderdashy/sails-docs/getting-started/WhatIsSails.md

 Sails is, of course, a web framework.
 But take a step back.
 What does that mean?
 Sometimes, when we refer to the "web", we mean the "front-end web."
 We think of concepts like web standards, or HTML 5, or CSS 3; and frameworks like Backbone, or Angular, or jQuery.
 Sails is not "that kind" of a web framework.
 Sails works great with Angular and Backbone, but you would never use Sails _instead_ of those libraries.

 On the other hand, sometimes when we talk about "web frameworks", we mean the "back-end web."
-This evokes concepts like REST, or HTTP, or WebSockets; and technogies like Java, or Ruby, or Node.js.
+This evokes concepts like REST, or HTTP, or WebSockets; and technologies like Java, or Ruby, or Node.js.
 A "back-end web" framework helps you do things like build APIs, serve HTML files, and handle hundreds of thousands of simultaneous users.
 Sails is "that kind" of web framework.